mokhaledd111/Effect-of-Doping-on-Semiconductor-Transport-Properties/README.md

 # Effect-of-Doping-on-Semiconductor-Transport-Properties
-This study aims to explore the concept of doping in semiconductors and its impact on their electrical behavior.
+This study aims to explore the concept of doping in semiconductors and its impact on their electrical behavior.Also,Silvaco TCAD was used for simulation and results.